shivansh-net/OSPF-GNS3-Lab/README.md

 - `Configurations/`: Router configuration files for all devices.
 - `Traffic_Analysis/`: Wireshark packet captures and traffic analysis documentation.
 - `Troubleshooting/`: Issues encountered and their resolutions.
+- `OSPF.gns3`: For deploying the lab in GNS3
 - `Lessons_Learned.md`: Key takeaways from the project.

 ## Tools Used